Introduction to Code

 Computer = Powerful + Stupid

-Powerful - look through masses of a data
+- Powerful enough to look through masses of a data

 -Billions of "operations" per second

-Powerful + Stupid ... vividly experienced in our exercises
+- Powerful + Stupid ... will come out in our exercises

--Visit this funny computer world, see how it works
+-Visit this funny world of the computer, see how it works

--Understand what they can do, how made useful
+-Understand what they can do and how humans leverage them

 So although the computers are fast at what they do, the operations that they can do are extremely rigid, simple, and mechanical.
-The computer lacks anything like real insight.
-Or put another way, computers are not like the HAL 9000 from the movie 2001: A Space Odyssey: HAL 9000 video
+Or put another way, computers are not like the HAL 9000 from the movie 2001: A Space Odyssey: HAL 9000 video.

-If nothing else, you should not be intimidated by the computer as if it's some sort of brain.
+A key takeaway is that a computer does not act like a human brain.
 The computer is a mechanical tool which can do amazing things, but it requires a human to tell it what to do.